allokrv/VisualGold/README.md

 ### Simple Sound Visualizer
 #### WORKS ONLY WITH Python3.6
 #### Oscilloscope and Spectrum Analyser based on PyQtGraph
+it will run on linux however: while testing on a VM running Ubuntu there was a huge delay

+(Windows:)
-it will listen to "stereomix" you can find that in the soundsettings > recording double click it and go to the listen tab, select your output device. then install the requirements:
+it will listen to "stereomix" which you can find in the soundsettings > recording double click it and go to the listen tab, select your output device. then install the requirements:

 you'll need PyQtGraph if you didn't already download and install it from http://www.pyqtgraph.org/